 Whilst this alarming statistic is a bitter pill to swallow, it is not all doom and gloom for UK organisations.
-A recent study from the CIPD shows there have been small signs of improvement in national employee absence levels, with the average decreasing across all sectors to 6.3 days per person – the lowest figure in 7 years.
+A recent study shows there have been small signs of improvement in national employee absence levels, with the average decreasing across all sectors to 6.3 days per person – the lowest figure in 7 years.

 What has been driving this reduction?

 Collaboration.
 Organisations are taking a more of a collaborative approach between their HR and Occupational Health functions.
 Historically, OH has often been viewed as the last resort when managing employee’s sickness absence; however, more and more businesses are seeing the benefits of early intervention.
 Referring employees as early as possible enables your OH provider/team to make proactive provisions as opposed to reactive recommendations – this can often make the difference between short and long-term sickness absence.